-April: A Soyuz rocket to launch the Foton-M No. 4 spacecraft.
+Delayed from April: A Soyuz rocket to launch the Foton-M No. 4 spacecraft.
 The spacecraft is expected to be equipped with solar panels, modified service module, and the new liquid-propellant orbit correction engine.
 The orbital life span of the satellite to be launched into the 400-450-kilometer orbit was expected to increase to 60 days.
 Originally, the mission was expected as early as 2010, but required beginning of funding in 2008.
 In mid-2011, the launch was expected at the end of 2013.
 In June 2013, the head of TSKB Progress promised the launch of Foton-M4 in April 2014.
 At the time, the assembly of the satellite was entering a final stage and its scientific payload were expected to arrive in July-August of 2013.

 June: A Proton rocket to launch the Yamal-401 communications satellite for Gazprom from Baikonur into a geostationary orbit at 90 degrees East longitude over the Equator.
 The satellite was to be built by Thales Alenia Space with ISS Reshetnev (NPO PM) as a component supplier.
 The original agreement for the development of the satellite was reached in February 2009 and the launch was expected on the Ariane-5 rocket.
 However on January 21, 2010, a shareholders meeting of Gazprom Space Systems approved an increased involvement of the Russian industry into the project and switched the launch provider to ILS (Proton).
 On May 28, 2010, it was announced that the 3,150-kilogram Yamal-401 would be a smaller spacecraft in the Yamal-400 series, enabling its launch directly into the geostationary orbit.
 Unlike its predecessor in a series, Yamal-401 would be built by ISS Reshetnev, while Thales Alenia Space would provide a communications payload.
 Both Yamal-400-series satellites were to have an anticipated service life of 15 years and based on the Ekspress-2000 platform.
 On May 2, 2012, ISS Reshetnev flown the payload module of the satellite to Toulouse, France, for a seven-month integration with the transponders built by Thales Alenia Space.
 The mission was expected initially expected at the end of 2013, however by that middle of that year, it was postponed.
 In February 2014, the launch was planned for June of that year.